klisarov/suitecrm-internship-project/README.md

 When viewing an employee, the subpanel displays the devices currently assigned to that employee.

-### Search Functionality

-Implemented and configured search functionality for the custom modules, allowing users to find records based on their available fields.

 ### Logic Hooks

 Implemented custom business logic using SuiteCRM Logic Hooks.